Coined Cuisine

 • 2 cups pineapple peeled & chopped

-• 4 tbsp coconut rum (clear) I used a local one from PR.
+• 4 tablespoon coconut rum (clear) I used a local one from PR.

 Instructions